-Some responsible entities may disclose a normal range of liquidity cost adjustment (e.g., a range of swing factors or anti-dilution levies) to be applied, which may help set the expectation on anti-dilution LMTs' effect and may satisfy a regulatory disclosure requirement in some jurisdictions.
-While such disclosure is beneficial to investor communication and may also help reduce the incentive to redeem due to first mover advantage, the range should not be regarded as a cap or restriction that would prevent anti-dilution LMTs from achieving their objectives to pass the relevant liquidity costs to transacting investors.
+While disclosing a normal range of liquidity cost adjustment (e.g., a range of swing factors or antidilution levies) to be applied may help set the expectation on anti-dilution LMTs' effect and may satisfy a regulatory disclosure requirement in some jurisdictions with a view to benefitting investor communication and help reduce the incentive to redeem due to first mover advantage, the range should not be regarded as a cap or restriction that would prevent anti-dilution LMTs from achieving their objectives to pass the relevant liquidity costs to transacting investors.

-Therefore, where such parameters are disclosed, responsible entities should put in place mechanisms to allow a larger adjustment beyond the disclosed ranges if necessary to sufficiently cover the costs of liquidity (including any significant market impact), particularly in stressed market conditions.
-An example would be to include a clause in the fund documentation that explicitly states that the ranges of liquidity cost adjustment could be exceeded on an exceptional basis.
+Therefore, where such parameters are disclosed, responsible entities should put in place mechanisms to allow an adjustment beyond the disclosed ranges if necessary to sufficiently cover the costs of liquidity (including any significant market impact), particularly in stressed market conditions.
+An example would be to include a clause in the fund documentation that explicitly states that the ranges of liquidity cost adjustment could be exceeded on an exceptional basis and if justified by the market conditions.